pivotal/docs-tas-adapter/technical-architecture.md

 The Korifi components are primarily tasked with implementing the Cloud Foundry data model and APIs.
 They are:

 * **Korifi CRDs:** A set of Kubernetes custom resources under the korifi.cloudfoundry.org API Group that implement the core V3 Cloud Foundry resources.
 These custom resources replicate the Cloud Foundry data model and are used to store persistent state for the CF API translation layer.
-These resources serve as an extension point for further interoperability and are accessible directly to Kubernetes users via existing Kubernetes tooling (e.g. the kubectl CLI).
+These resources serve as an extension point for further interoperability and are accessible to Kubernetes users using existing Kubernetes tooling (e.g. the kubectl CLI).
-* **Korifi API Deployment:** A Golang implementation of a core set of V3 Cloud Foundry APIs that is backed by the Korifi CRDs.
+* **Korifi API deployment:** A Golang implementation of a core set of V3 Cloud Foundry APIs that is backed by the Korifi CRDs.
 Existing Cloud Foundry API clients (such as the cf CLI) can target the Korifi API and continue to use their existing CF developer workflows.
-* **Korifi Controllers Deployment:** A set of Kubernetes controllers that implement CF subsystems by orchestrating and reconciling the Korifi CRDs into consolidated intermediate resources that contain the information necessary to build and run an application.
+* **Korifi Controllers deployment:** A set of Kubernetes controllers that implement CF subsystems by orchestrating and reconciling the Korifi CRDs into consolidated intermediate resources that contain the information necessary to build and run an application.
 This deployment also runs admission webhooks that validate and normalize Korifi resources.

 Application Service Adapter converts these intermediate resources using its default builder/runner controller implementations into TAP and Kubernetes resources such as Tanzu Build Service (kpack) Images for building applications and Kubernetes StatefulSets for running them.
 These intermediate resources and default implementations are:

-* **BuildWorkload Resource**: A custom resource that serves as an interface to the underlying build system used for staging applications.
-This resource contains all the information needed to stage an app and controller implementations communicate back via its status.
+* **BuildWorkload resource**: A custom resource that serves as an interface to the underlying build system used for staging applications.
+This resource contains all the information needed to stage an app, and controller implementations communicate back via its status.
 The `kpack-image-builder` component is the default implementation for application staging that uses [Tanzu Build Service](https://tanzu.vmware.com/build-service) and [Tanzu Buildpacks](https://docs.vmware.com/en/VMware-Tanzu-Buildpacks/index.html).
-When the experimental Cartographer integration is activated this resource is reconciled by the `cartographer-builder-runner` component.
-For more details on the application building process view the [build (staging) applications](#building-and-staging-applications) section below.
+When the experimental Cartographer integration is activated, this resource is reconciled by the `cartographer-builder-runner` component.
+For more details on the application building process, see the [build (staging) applications](#building-and-staging-applications) section below.
-* **AppWorkload Resource**: A custom resource that serves as an interface to the underlying runtime.
+* **AppWorkload resource**: A custom resource that serves as an interface to the underlying runtime.
 This resource contains all the information needed to run an app, and controller implementations communicate back via its status.
 The `statefulset-runner` component is the default implementation that runs apps using Kubernetes `StatefulSets`. `StatefulSets` allow Application Service Adapter to support Cloud Foundry features such as the `CF_INSTANCE_INDEX` (an ordered numeric index for each container) environment variable and APIs.
-When the experimental Cartographer integration is activated this resource is reconciled by the `cartographer-builder-runner` component.
+When the experimental Cartographer integration is activated, this resource is reconciled by the `cartographer-builder-runner` component.
-* **TaskWorkload Resource**: A custom resource that serves as an interface to the underlying runtime.
+* **TaskWorkload resource**: A custom resource that serves as an interface to the underlying runtime.
 This resource contains all the information needed to run a Cloud Foundry task, and controller implementations communicate back via its status.
 The `job-task-runner` component is the default implementation that runs tasks via Kubernetes `Jobs`.

 ## <a id="cartographer-integration"></a>Experimental Cartographer integration